 Service-provider class for file systems.
-The methods defined by the java.nio.file.Files
+The methods defined by the java.nio.file.Files class will typically delegate to an instance of this

 class.